Sony A6500 vs A7R

 |Sony A6600||Y||stereo||mono||Y||Y||YES||2.0||Y||Y||Y||Sony A6600|

 |Sony A9||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 |Sony A77||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony A77|

 It is notable that the A7R has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The A6500 lacks such a headphone port.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
+Both the A6500 and the A7R have been discontinued, but can regularly be found used on eBay.
+The A7R was replaced by the Sony A7R II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.